CBT and Post Natal Depression

 CBT and Exhaustion

 Some new (and not so new) mothers become obsessed by doing everything right for the baby and not allowing the father (or others) to take care of the baby for fear of them doing something wrong.
 But by doing everything yourself, you are adding to your exhaustion, undermining your partner and putting a rift into your relationship.
+CBT encourages the two of you to talk together about how you feel and how you might help meet each other’s needs.

 CBT and Sexual problems

 If the mother has had a particularly painful or difficult birth, she may fear being hurt by sexual intercourse or fear going through another pregnancy.
 It’s important to take things slowly and sensitively to address these issues.
-CBT can help eliminate any unnecessary worries taking any physical matters into account.
+CBT can help eliminate any unnecessary worries obviously taking any physical issues into account.

-But while it’s important to look after the baby’s needs, the couple need to look after themselves too as they adjust to this significant change in both of their lives.
+But while it’s important to look after the baby’s needs, the couple need to look after themselves too as they adjust to this major change in both of their lives.
 And enjoying the sexual side of their relationship is one way of doing this.
 Taking measures to reduce exhaustion will help, as will asking a friend or relative to look after your baby for an afternoon or evening to give you time to yourselves.